sandervanhooft/laravel-invoicable/README.md

 $ php artisan migrate
 ```

-Optionally, you can also publish the `invoicable.php` config file with:
+Optionally, you can also publish the `invoicable.php` config file using:

 ``` bash
 $ php artisan vendor:publish --provider="SanderVanHooft\Invoicable\InvoicableServiceProvider" --tag="config"